Web directory: History

 During the early development of the web, there was a list of web servers edited by Tim Berners-Lee and hosted on the CERN webserver.
 One historical snapshot from 1992 remains.
 He also created the World Wide Web Virtual Library, which is the oldest web directory.

 Scope of listing

 Most of the directories are general in on scope and list websites across a wide range of categories, regions and languages.
 But some niche directories focus on restricted regions, single languages, or specialist sectors.
-One type of niche directory with a large number of sites in existence is the shopping directory.
-Shopping directories specialize in the listing of retail e-commerce sites.
+For example, there are shopping directories that specialize in the listing of retail e-commerce sites.

 Examples of well-known general web directories are Yahoo!
 Directory (shut down at the end of 2014) and DMOZ (shut down on March 14, 2017).
 DMOZ was significant due to its extensive categorization and large number of listings and its free availability for use by other directories and search engines.

-However, a debate over the quality of directories and databases still continues, as search engines use ODP's content without real integration, and some experiment using clustering.

 Development

 There have been many attempts to make building web directories easier, such as using automated submission of related links by script, or any number of available PHP portals and programs.
-Recently, social software techniques have spawned new efforts of categorization, with Amazon.com adding tagging to their product pages.